 Over time, deviant behavior can become the norm.
 Even grossly deviant behavior – the kind of behavior that would seem to be way outside the bounds of safe practices – can become the norm.
 This drift into failure can be slow, sometimes taking years or even decades for the new (deviant) standard to become entrenched.

 The organizations that are drifting toward failure often cannot see it.
 They are deep in their denial that anything is wrong and defiantly defend their methods as best practices.
 They can even defend their close calls, near misses and casualty events by rationalizing this as a dangerous profession and responders are just going to get hurt and killed sometimes.

 Dr. Gasaway’s Advice

 I don’t deny the danger of our profession.
 Nor do I think we can engineer, equip or train away all the risks we face.
 However, there is a difference between ASSUMING risk and CREATING risk.
 Those who have normalized deviant behavior have been creating risk for so long that it now feels normal.
-The more success they’ve had, the more normal it feels.
+The more success they’ve enjoyed the more normal their deviance feels.

-And to be clear, there are many resources for getting these evaluations done so don’t think I am trying to beat the drum for my business.
-The important thing is to realize that deviant behavior (less than best practices) can slowly drift into your organization.
-Then, before you know it, you have a new best practice – a new standard – a new normal.
+Now to be clear, there are many resources for getting these evaluations done so don’t think I am trying to beat the drum for my business.
+The important thing is to realize that deviant (less than best practices) behavior can slowly drift into your organization.
+Then, before you know it, you have a new best practice – a new standard – a new normal, and it’s deviant.